ignition-is-go/rship-docs/src/05_Executors Reference/02_Rship-Ableton.md

 Download the rship.amxd and add it to any track in the set.

-> NOTE: As of Ableton 12, disabling/enabling the M4L device or opening it in the Max editor from Ableton will create multiple instances of the device which fight over the same UDP port.
-In order to reconnect to the sidecar, you must quit out of Max entirely and restart Ableton.
+> NOTE: As of Ableton 12, disabling the M4L device, or opening the device in the Max editor, will disconnect Ableton from Rocketship.

 **Rship-Ableton**